Normalization of Employee Performance Review Scores

 What does normalization mean in a performance review process?

-Assume there are ten managers in an organization who are reporting to ten different executives each and they, in turn, report to three different senior managers.
+Assume ten managers are reporting to ten executives, who then report to three different senior managers within the organization’s hierarchy.
 In this scenario, there are 13 different appraisers who are reporting on 110 employees in the organization.
 Among these employees, 100 are at the same level and 10 are at the managerial level.
 Each of the 13 appraisers has a different rating style meaning that employees reporting to them have a high degree of variability in their performance appraisal scores.
-The process of balancing this variability is called ‘Normalization’.
+We call the process of balancing this variability “Normalization.”

 The process comprises the following steps:

-• Statistical mean of the rating pattern of all reviewers at the same level in an organization, across various departments, is computed.
+1. The organization computes the statistical mean of the rating patterns of all reviewers at the same level across various departments.
 Let this mean be ‘M’.

-• Statistical Mean for each of the appraisers at the same level (ie, for all the ten managers in the example given above) is computed.
+2. The organization computes the statistical mean for each appraiser at the same level (i.e., for all ten managers in the example above).
 Each manager would have appraised 40 to 50 employees over time.
-This mean is ‘Mi’ (i = 1 to 10).
+The mean is ‘Mi’ (i = 1 to 10).

-• A correction Factor (CF) for each of these managers is then computed CF = Mi/M. Its value, for example, will be 1.0 if the rating pattern of a manager is the same as the statistical managerial mean.
+3. The system then computes a Correction Factor (CF) for each of these managers using the formula CF = Mi/M. Its value, for example, will be 1.0 if the rating pattern of a manager is the same as the statistical managerial mean.

 Connected issues of Employee Performance Review Process

 2. What happens when a manager has not completed the requisite 40 to 50 appraisals?
-The approach normally adopted, is to compute the mean Mi and CF for the manager based on the number of completed appraisals, but not to apply the CF to the performance scores of subordinates without discreet approval by the management.
+The approach normally adopted, is to compute the mean Mi and CF for the manager based on the number of completed appraisals.
+However, the CF is not applied to subordinates’ performance scores without discreet approval by the management.
 (Note: Some organizations prefer to use the normalized score awarded by the reviewer).

-3. Since the Appraisers tend to refine their rating tendencies automatically as the years roll by, some organizations prefer to use the Moving Mean concept (MMi) for each manager rather than a constant Mi.
+3. Appraisers tend to refine their rating tendencies automatically over the years.
+Therefore, some organizations prefer to use the Moving Mean concept (MMi) for each manager instead of a constant Mi.
 The moving mean for a Manager is an indicator of the improvement in his/her rating trend.
 CF = MMi/M is the computing algorithm used in this case.

-4. In mid to large organizations, with 4 to 5 different levels of appraisers and a number of departments, functions and employees varying in strength from 200 to 5000, it is not possible to normalize appraisal scores without automation of the entire process through an employee performance review software.
+4. In mid to large organizations, there are 4 to 5 different levels of appraisers across various departments and functions.
+Hence, Wwith employee strength ranging from 200 to 5000, normalizing appraisal scores without automating the entire process through performance review software is not possible.

 Conclusion